aedmondson/aedmondson/README.md

 > if(to_be || !to_be) { print("Hello, World!"); }

 ## About Me
+* Software Engineer at Schweitzer Engineering Laboratories
-* Computer Science Student at Gonzaga University 🐾
+* Gonzaga University Alumnus
-* Avid Foodie 🍜

-## My interests
-* Open-Source 📡
-* Artificial Intelligence 🤯
-* Cryptography 🔒